 The Fund primarily seeks to achieve its equity exposure by investing in one or more of the following investment types (1) other mutual funds and exchange-traded funds ("ETFs") ("underlying funds") that track the returns of a broad-based U.S. equity market index, (2) individual equity securities, and/or (3) equity index futures.
 The types of investments used to gain the Fund's exposures to equity securities (i.e., other mutual funds and ETFs, individual equity securities, futures, etc.), and the allocation to each, is determined by several factors related to each investment type when the investment is made, including but not limited to, capacity constraints, the expected duration of the trade, fees or commissions, and the quality of beta (i.e., sensitivity to the securities markets) offered by the investment type.
 The use of futures contracts is just one option that the Fund may use and such use is determined in the same manner as the other investments.
-The Fund's equity exposure may include companies of any market capitalization, and equity securities in which the Fund invests or has exposure to is determined by the Adviser's systematic investment approach, which takes into account several key elements, including but not limited to, the evaluation of relative value and prevailing trends between value and growth equities, along with the current and anticipated market environment.
+The Fund's equity exposure may include companies of any market capitalization, and equity indices to which the Fund gains exposure may be based on certain factors, such as value- or growth-oriented companies.
+The specific equity securities in which the Fund invests or has exposure to is determined by the Adviser's systematic investment approach, which takes into account several key elements, including but not limited to, the evaluation of relative value and prevailing trends between value and growth equities, along with the current and anticipated market environment.
 The Fund may also take short positions from time to time to hedge or offset existing long positions.